bigbadcon/bbc-11ty/src/cards/attend.md

 ---
 title: How to Attend
 order: -1
-published: true
+published: false
-image: ''
+image: ""
-alt: ''
+alt: ""
 ---

 Big Bad Con 2024 is sold out.
 We hope to see you in 2025!